-Theme Class number of times Description Guidance, Introduction of construction of 1 Guidance, Introduction of construction of geotechnical infrastructures geotechnical infrastructures Geo-investigation Introduction of the advanced are infectation and survey techniques and survey 2 Introduction of the advanced geo-infestation and survey techniques. techniques Explanation of inversion theory and technique.
-Introduction of NATM for construction of tunnel and underground cavern.
-In Auxiliary mthods of 2 addition, the role of auxiliary methods, auxiliary method for safety in tunnel mountain tunnel 2 constrcution, axiliary methods for preservation of the surrounding environment are explained Rock physics and its 2 Introduction of the constitutive law and rock physics and its application fields, 1 0 such as special projects of underground space, namely, nuclear waste disposal, applications and Carbon Capture and Storage Field visit or special 1 Visit the construction field or invite special lecture who is the expert engieer lecture 1 on the construction of geotechnical infrastructures.
-Foundation 2 Design and construction of piles foundation and steel pipe sheet piles Culvert 2 Design and construction of box type and arch type culverts Retaining wall 2 Design and construction of retaining wall Examination of 1 understanding 1 kimura.makoto.8r@kyoto-u.ac.jp kishida.kiyoshi.3r@kyoto-u.ac.jp
+Theme Class number of times Description Guidance, Introduction of construction of 1 Guidance, Introduction of construction of geotechnical infrastructures geotechnical infrastructures Geo-investigation Introduction of the advanced geo-infestation and survey techniques. and survey 2 Explanation of inversion theory and technique. techniques Explanation of inversion theory and technique.
+Auxiliary mthods of mountain tunnel 2 Introduction of NATM for construction of tunnel and underground cavern.
+In addition, the role of auxiliary methods, auxiliary method for safety in tunnel construction, axiliary methods for preservation of the surrounding environment are explained Rock physics and its applications 2 Introduction of the constitutive law of rock material and rock physics (pressure solution) and its application fields, such as special projects of underground space, namely, nuclear waste disposal, and Carbon Capture and Storage.
+Field visit or special 1 Visit the construction field or invite special lecture who is the expert engieer lecture 1 on the construction of geotechnical infrastructures.
+Foundation 2 Design and construction of piles foundation and steel pipe sheet piles Culvert 2 Design and construction of box type and arch type culverts Retaining wall 2 Design and construction of retaining wall Examination of understanding 1 kimura.makoto.8r@kyoto-u.ac.jp kishida.kiyoshi.3r@kyoto-u.ac.jp